laurentbeaumer/Battleship/README.md

 Once all the ships have been placed, the game can start.

 The Player 1 attacks one position.
-The game says "hit" when an enemy ship has been hit, and a "miss" otherwise.
+The game says "hit" when an enemy ship has been hit, and "miss" otherwise.

 Then Players 2 attacks one position, and so on.